ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Human evaluation

-We conduct a pilot human evaluation to assess the effectiveness of ChartAttack in misleading human viewers in a chart QA task.
+We conduct a controlled human evaluation to assess the effectiveness of ChartAttack in misleading human viewers in a chart QA task.
 The evaluation consists of two phases and two groups: a control group and an experimental group.
-Phase one serves as a familiarization phase, in which both groups view a set of 25 chart–question pairs using correct charts.
-This phase ensures that participants are comfortable with the task and have comparable chart-reading skills before the experimental manipulation.
+Phase one serves as a baseline phase, in which both groups view a set of 25 chart–question pairs using correct charts.
+This phase ensures that participants are comfortable with the task and have comparable chart-reading skills.
 Phase two evaluates the effect of ChartAttack, in which the control group sees correct charts, while the experimental group sees misleading charts generated by ChartAttack.
-To mitigate fatigue and order effects, each group is divided into two subgroups: one completes phase one first and then phase two, while the other completes the phases in reverse order.

-We recruit participants via the Prolific platform, for a total of 12 participants split equally between the control and experimental groups.
-Participants are screened for fluency in English, normal or corrected-to-normal vision, absence of color blindness, no dyslexia diagnosis, and a minimum Prolific approval rate of 95\% with at least 100 prior submissions.
-Each participant provides informed consent, and all responses are anonymized.
-Participants are compensated at 10 euros per hour, and the evaluation lasts approximately one hour.
-Figure \ref{fig:human_eval_instructions} shows the task instructions and guidelines.

-To construct the evaluation set, we randomly select misleading instances generated by ChartAttack while maintaining the original distribution of chart types and misleaders.
-Specifically, we select 10 instances each of horizontal and vertical bar charts, and 5 instances of line charts.
+To construct the evaluation of phase two, we randomly select misleading instances generated by ChartAttack while maintaining the original distribution of chart types and misleaders.
+Specifically, we select 11 instances of horizontal bar charts, 12 of vertical bar charts, and 7 instances of line charts.
+Phase one set contains 10 instances of horizontal and vertical bar charts each and five instances of line charts.
 Charts are presented in a random order for each participant, and participants provide free-text answers to the chart questions.
 We measure the effectiveness of ChartAttack by the decrease in answer accuracy between the control and experimental groups in phase two.
 Table \ref{tab:human_eval_attackViz_sample} shows the number of instances per chart type and misleader used in the experimental group.

-Table \ref{tab:human_eval_phase1_results} summarizes the human evaluation results.
-In phase one (Correct charts column), participants in the control and experimental groups achieved similar average accuracies of 77.3\% and 79.3\%, respectively, indicating comparable chart-reading and interpretation skills.
-The relatively high standard deviation, particularly in the control group, is expected, as participants were not screened for educational or professional background.
-We do not observe strong evidence of fatigue effects over the study duration.
-In phase two (Misleading charts column), the experimental group shows a performance drop of 20.2 pp compared to the control group (51.0\% vs. 71.2\%), indicating that ChartAttack effectively reduces human accuracy.